Overview of Microsoft Edge (Chromium) Extensions

-An extension is a small program that you (the developer) may use to add new features to Microsoft Edge (Chromium) or modify the existing functionality.
-An extension is intended to improve a user's day-to-day browsing experience by providing niche functionality that is important to targeted audiences.
+An extension is a small program that you (a developer) use to add or modify features for Microsoft Edge (Chromium).
+An extension is intended to improve a user's day-to-day browsing experience.
+It provides niche functionality that is important to a target audience.

-Some of the most popular browsers to build for include Safari, Firefox, Chrome, Opera, Brave, and Microsoft Edge.
+Some of the most popular browsers to build extensions for include Safari, Firefox, Chrome, Opera, Brave, and Microsoft Edge.
 Great places to begin your extension development tutorials and documentation research are sites hosted by the browser organizations.
-The following table is not definitive, please use it as a helpful starting point.
+The following table isn't definitive, and may be used as a starting point.

 |Brave||Yes||Uses Chrome Web Store|